vmware-archive/isv-portal/docs/concourse.md

   cp ${file} ../tile/${filename}-${ver}.pivotal
   cp tile-history.yml ../tile-history-new/tile-history-${ver}.yml
   ```
-1. string this job together with the other jobs in your pipeline (probably after a successful tile-build).
+1. String this job together with the other jobs in your pipeline (probably after a successful tile-build).
 The job will then build your tile and place it in your s3 bucket along with an updated tile-history file.

 <a name="pool"></a>
 ## Setting up PCF for your CI Pipeline